nerves-hub/documentation/outline-scratch-file.md

   - Create Deployment with firmware
   - (maybe add device to Deployment, should happen automatically)
   - Check that device updates

+- Hosting your own NervesHub :: Installing and managing the software on your own hosting.

 - Other methods